Campbell River Photo Province of BC

 Located at the north end of the Comox Valley, at the mouth of the Oyster River, Saratoga Beach is considered by many as the ultimate stretch of shimmering sand on the sheltered east coast of Vancouver Island.
 The tide along this stretch of the shoreline goes out for over a quarter of a mile, creating a hard-packed oceanfront playground perfect for children.
 The gently sloping beach continues for well over a mile into the calm waters of the Strait of Georgia, creating warm, shallow and safe swimming conditions, free from powerboat traffic, deep water or strong currents.
 Saratoga Beach is flanked by popular Miracle Beach Provincial Park and Oyster River Regional Park.
+Various attractions dot the area including the Saratoga Speedway where you can rent a go-cart and race against your friends, or just watch others.
+If you want to see salmon being reared check out the Oyster River Hatchery.
+Visit Seal Bay Regional Nature Park south of Black Creek which is a sunny stretch of coastline frequented by California and Steller sea lions, seals, and migratory birds.
+Paddling and rafting, fishing, bird watching, scuba diving, hiking, biking and skiing in winter at Mt.
+Washington are all close by.

-The Comox Valley has a dynamic and exciting history, ranging from 80-million year old marine reptiles and earth-shaping glaciers to bustling turn of the century coal mines and pioneer farming and logging.
+The Comox Valley has a dynamic and exciting history, ranging from 80-million-year-old marine reptiles and earth-shaping glaciers to bustling turn of the century coal mines and pioneer farming and logging.
 Local museums explore all elements of local social and natural history and present information, new insights, and hands-on learning experiences for visitors of all ages.

 Millions of years ago, much of Vancouver Island was a saltwater lagoon inhabited by large and often ferocious-looking marine creatures.
 But as the climate changed, so did the geography.
 More than 10,000 years ago, the Comox Valley was buried under a sheet of ice a kilometer thick.
 When the climate warmed again most of the ice sheet melted, leaving Vancouver Island as we know it today.
 The Comox Glacier which looms over the Valley is lingering evidence of this dramatic time in our natural history.